nwoodr94/cpp-projects/README.md

 ### Flight Computer

-This project was for my senior capstone at the University of Washington, in 2017.
+[Scientific Payload](https://github.com/nwoodr94/cpp-projects/blob/master/scientific-payload.cpp) was for my senior capstone at the University of Washington, in 2017.
 I programmed a scientific payload consisting of an Arduino MEGA and an array of sensors, and validated its capabilities on a sounding rocket.

 The computer reads the following physical properties of a typical spaceflight trajectory and writes data to an SD card.